 The Enable Features, General Preferences and Accounting Preferences configuration pages all include a link to an Audit Trail page.
 There, admins can use the Audit Trail to review a list of changes, including the names of changed preferences and features, who changed them, when they were changed, what the values of the preference were before and after the change, and whether the changed features were enabled or disabled.

-On their own, system notes aren't a substitute for appropriate change documentation.
-The Administrator Guide specifically recommends that organizations develop and implement a standardized system for documenting change requests.
+On their own, system notes and NetSuite audit trails aren't a substitute for appropriate change documentation.
+The Administrator Guide specifically recommends that organizations develop and implement a standardized NetSuite audit log for documenting change requests.
 To satisfy audit requirements, a change request form should include the following: